 Reader, do you know that joy makes us strong, and that this joy comes only to those who have the gift of God (the holy Spirit)?
 To retain this joy, your gift must be kept continually in motion.
 To see this, look back to the time when God’s Spirit came into your life, the hour you were baptized with the holy Spirit and began to speak with other tongues.
 You remember that great joy which flooded your soul, don’t you?
 Can you not recall the strength that this joy gave you?
 Of course you can.
 Now, listen, that same joy can come streaming back this very moment if you will only stir, or rekindle, the precious gift of God which is still in you, but which for some time has been neglected.
 Oh, to learn the precious lesson of renewing our strength by stirring God’s gift!
 But as we look to God for strength through the rekindling of His gift to us, let us remember that it is His strength we receive.
 We are “without strength”; yet, His strength is made perfect in our weakness as we learn to rely upon Him.
 Thus could Paul say, “For when I am weak, then I am strong.”

-As we see the multiplied thousands today whose fire has burned low and whose gift lies hidden in the smoldering ashes of sin and rebellion, we are reminded of Israel, who believed God’s word and sang His praises, but “forgot His works and waited not for His counsel.”
-We are told that God “gave them their request, but sent leanness into their souls” (Ps.
+As we see the multiplied thousands today whose fire has burned low and whose gift lies hidden in the smoldering ashes of sin and rebellion, we are reminded of Israel, who believed God’s word and sang His praises, but “forgot His works; they did not wait for His counsel.”
+We are told that God “gave them what they asked for, but He sent leanness into their souls” (Ps.
 106:13, 15).
 What a picture of many today!
 “We want” or “we are going to”, and God is left out – unless He desires to do His will in their way.
 As a result, many who could stir their gift and be used by God develop lean and self-willed souls.
 They are blind to their leanness and satisfied with their accomplishments, believing that they are living in the realm of God’s best.
 How they must grieve their Father!

 Now is the time to stir God’s gift in us.
 Mighty things are being wrought by a few who have already stirred their gift for this end-time revival.
 By their ministry, thousands are being healed and being filled with the Spirit of God.
 Indeed, there is a purging of God’s house being made, and nothing can prepare one for it but a stirring of the gift of God.
 The wrath and delusive power of Satan are greatly stirred because of the work which God is now doing, and we can only save ourselves by an early stirring of the unconquerable holy Spirit which God has given us.
 Oh, how we need to stir this gift, which is our only hope, both as individuals and as the body of Christ!